JoshuaMasci/saturn_framework/README.md

 ## Description

-Saturn Framework is a game development framework written in Zig that focuses on delivering high preformance 3D rendering.
+Saturn Framework is a game development framework written in Zig that focuses on high performance 3D rendering.

 ## Requirements